Unix-User/simplePPPhPMk/README_en-US.md

 PPP users control panel on mikrotik devices/routers.
 Register mikrotik devices/routeros for local or cloud PPP user management, made with PHP.

-Automatic registration of users and their profiles on the <a href='https://github.com/Unix-User/MP_unixlocal'>site</a> for synchronization with the PPP server of mikrotik/routero devices, retrieve the records in the database with the click of a button.
+Automatic synchronization of users and their respective profiles taken on external <a href='https://github.com/Unix-User/MP_unixlocal'>site</a> with the PPP server of mikrotik/routeros devices, retrieve the records in the database with a click.

 ![gif1](https://user-images.githubusercontent.com/38821945/157555687-712ad725-e2a4-48c3-86f4-3ad04ef49f19.gif)

-Get real-time data and resource information from registered devices or connected users, being able to disconnect, enable and delete user registrations (new users and connection profiles are automatically added by the sync function and obtained from <a href='https:// unixlocal.ml'>site</a> or create, modify, update and delete new devices;
+Get real-time data and resource information from registered devices or connected users, being able to disconnect, enable and delete user registrations (new users and connection profiles are automatically added by the sync function and obtained from a external <a href='https://github.com/Unix-User/MP_unixlocal'>site</a> or create, modify, update and delete new devices;

 ![gif21](https://user-images.githubusercontent.com/38821945/157559421-937dcf23-7758-4430-905e-ef327f34ec2a.gif)